hackyourtrip-hackathon/hackyourtrip-frontend/readme.md

 ### Walkthrough

-While we no longer have access to the APIs for our site to function, here is a walkthrough of the functioning site: https://www.youtube.com/watch?v=VK5ZMwd0UBk&feature=youtu.be
+While we no longer have access to the APIs for our app to function, here is a walkthrough of the functioning app: https://www.youtube.com/watch?v=VK5ZMwd0UBk&feature=youtu.be

 ### Intructions